EXAPARS/Mini-FEM/README.md

   and to the number of MPI processes.
 The files name can be read this way:
   $VERSION_$PARTITION_SIZE_$NB_PROCESS_$PROCESS_RANK

-If you want to build binaries for Xeon Phi, you need to use the MIC option whatever the code version.
+If you want to build binaries for Xeon Phi, you need to use the KNC or KNL option whatever the code version.

 How to execute